What Is Self-Sabotaging, And What Are Its Mental Health Impacts?

 For example, if you have a job interview tomorrow, you may think that you’ll do better during the interview if you research the company and maybe practice some interview questions with a friend.
 But in the back of your mind, you might feel that you’re not good enough for the job or won’t do well in the interview, so you put less effort into preparing.
 Then, once it’s time for the interview, your lack of preparation leads to you not getting the job.

-It may sting to not get the job you wanted.
+It may sting not to get the job you wanted.
 However, repeated self-sabotaging behavior can be more painful if similar situations happen frequently.

 Self-sabotaging or self-destructive behavior can happen in all areas of life, such as school, work, social life, and relationships.